ryanhs/cweb/README.md

 ## documentation

+this web server implement API server with following conditions:
+- use JSON RPC as its API format
+- use thread for its server (http_worker)

+and following library:
+- cJSON
+- http-parser

 this API using JSON-RPC as data format. please learn it before continue in this documentation. for limit and offset it use same concept as in sql limit and offset